 During lunchtime many in the plaza paused to read the sign.
-It included the word: Earthbound.
-Finding the proper entrance, people proceeded to pass through unelectrified bones.
+The thing was titled Earthbound.
+Predictably entering the yawning entrance, a line of people passed through unelectrified bones.
 When they exited they walked on as though nothing had happened.

-I watched people move through the bones from a bench as I gobbled my sandwich.
+I watched people move through the bones from a bench as I devoured my sandwich.

 People walked steadily through.
 I’m not sure what they expected to see.